Benny Ng is a master singing teacher of SingNow Studio in Sydney. He's been singing for over 15 years and teaching singing since 2011.

 Imagine there's a line running down your ear, shoulder, hip, knee, ankle.

 A good trick to do is to pull on a strand of your hair at the top of your head like you're a puppet.
-Feel your spine straighten, chest lifting up and looking forward.
+Feel your spine straighten, chest lifting up, and look forward.

 Good posture for singing when sitting is: